 The most authentic way to try a Pani câ Meusa is from one of the street vendors, in the wee hours of the morning after a few too many glasses of Aperol Spritz with your new best friends, met at a local bar and whose names you will have forgotten as you awake with a heavy head the next morning.

 The second-best alternative is to head over to the historical markets of Palermo, “La Vucciria” and “Ballaro” on the doorstep of the Church of Carmine Maggiore, where Pani câ Meusa is readily available for locals and adventurous tourists.

 Best Pani câ Meusa in Palermo

 Porta Carbone (Via Cala, 62, 90133 Palermo PA)

 Describing exactly what rosticceria is in Palermo makes for an impossible task – there are just too many different types.
-From Arancine, to Rollo con Wurstel (brioche pastry filled with wurstel), the Spiedino (triangular fried bread filled with meat ragout and cheese) to the mythical Ravazzata (round brioche pastry filled with ragout and with a piece of mozzarella on top), the list goes on and on – you would be really hard-pressed to choose your favourite!
+From Arancine, to Rollo con Wurstel (brioche pastry filled with wurstel sausage), the Spiedino (triangular fried bread filled with meat ragout and cheese) to the mythical Ravazzata (round brioche pastry filled with ragout and with a piece of mozzarella on top), the list goes on and on – you will be really hard-pressed to choose a favorite!

 Best place to eat rosticceria in Palermo